seapagan/py-maker/CONTRIBUTING.md

 ```

 From here you can start working on the project.
 If you are using an IDE such as
-VSCode or PyCharm, you can set the Python interpreter to the one in the virtual
+VSCode or PyCharm, you can set the use their Python interpreter setting to use
-environment.
+the virtual environment that has just been created.

 ## Install Git Pre-Commit hooks